SlavyanDesu/BocchiBot/README.md

 `melodic`: MelodicXT API key.
 You can use `administrator` key.
 `tobz`: Tobz API key.
 You can use `BotWeA` key.
 `lol`: LolHuman API key.
 You can get it [here](https://lolhuman.herokuapp.com/) by creating an account.
+`authorStick`: author sticker pack.
+`packStick`: name of the sticker pack.

 ## 🗣️ Changing language
 If you want to change the language to English, replace all `ind` function to `eng`.